meganyyu/Prolific/README.md

 - **Scope:** Core idea is clearly defined.
     - Although adding support for multiple forms of media and multiple types of projects will take time, even a stripped down form of the app will accomplish the core goal: co-creating stories with other humans :)
     - Core, simplified idea of responding to projects with snippets and choosing winning snippets should be feasible within timeframe.
-    - Project logic may get complicated?
+    - Project logic may get complicated
     - Interacting with private groups will definitely be complicated.

 ## Product Spec